Pnut2K/PnutSonicChanges/README.md

   -Jab3 IASA reduced
       f31 --> f28
-\\Wanted this move to stop being literally useless
+\\Wanted this move to stop being ALMOST useless

-  -Disabled subaction 1E since it causes issues with clipping onto plats during blast attack forcing you into lag on hit
+  -Disabled subaction 1E (one of the neutral B trick animations) since it causes issues with clipping onto plats during blast attack forcing you into lag on hit
 \\Explains itself, hopefully fixable with the ECB rewrite

   -SideB adjustments (Experimental)
-      Initial and followup hit angle adjusted: 361°/25° --> 360°/20°
+      Initial and followup hit angle adjusted: 361°/25° --> 361°/20°
       Initial hit active frames 2f --> 1f
       Gap between hitboxes adjusted: 1f --> 4f
       Followup hitbox active frames per hit reduced 4f: --> 1f
-\\Wanted the hits to link more effectively while also making it easier for the victim to escape via SDI/1-3f options while also making it weaker on CC/ASDI down.
-361° --> 360° makes it so this move never knocks down.```
+\\Slightly more reliable with the followup angle adjustment while also nerfing it in several ways that I hope will make it feel less oppressive```